Popcorn-Limited/vaultcraft-sdk/docs/yieldOptions.md

 ## Protocol Provider

-The ProtocolProvider uses live yield data that it gets from on-chain contracts or the protocol's API.
+The LiveProvider uses live yield data that it gets from on-chain contracts or the protocol's API.
 To access on-chain data it needs access to a viem public client.

 ```ts